chiwanpark/homepage/pages/index.md

 ## Me

 My name is Chiwan Park.
-I'm a undergraduate student majoring in Earth System Sciences and Computer Science at [Yonsei University](http://www.yonsei.ac.kr).
-I'm a developer interested in distributed data processing, scalable machine learning and graph processing.
+I'm a master's student majoring in Computer Science and Engineering at [Seoul National University](http://en.snu.ac.kr/).
+I'm advised by [U Kang](http://datalab.snu.ac.kr/~ukang).
+My research interests include large-scale graph processing and scalable machine learning.
+You can download my curriculum vitae from [here](http://j.mp/chiwanpark-cv).

 I prefer to use Python, Java or Scala for my projects.
 Sometimes I use C/C++, Objective-C, Javascript, and PHP if need be.

 I'm contributing [Apache Flink](http://flink.apache.org) and trying to contribute other projects.
-I'm supported by [Global Open Frontier Program](http://www.oss.kr/oss_dev_intro) (Korean) which is program for open-source contributors by [NIPA](http://nipa.kr).
-For participating this program, I'm currently located in [Nuritkum Square](http://nuri.nipa.kr/) (Korean), Seoul, Korea.
+I also have my projects whose source code are open.
 You can see my open-source activities in [Github](https://github.com/chiwanpark) or [Open Hub Profile](https://www.openhub.net/accounts/chiwanpark).

-There are some articles written by me in [this website](/articles/) (Korean).
-Because I'm familiar with text-based language for writing such as CommonMark (the next generation of Markdown), LaTeX, and reStructuredText, Most of my articles are written in that languages.

 ## Contact and other profiles